 Deeply rooted in African culture, Bantu knots are an African-American hairstyle that eventually trickled down to the punk scene in the ’90s, and have now been experiencing quite the mainstream renaissance.
 Everyone from fashion V.I.P.s to street style stars has taken to appropriating this hairstyle renowned not only for its rich history but for its place in the resurfacing grunge movement.

-Bantu knots are not only fierce, they’re also quite practical and a perfect protective hairstyle for natural hair.
+Bantu knots are not only fierce, but they’re also quite practical and a perfect protective hairstyle for natural hair.
 Add to that its hot-weather-friendly characteristic?
 Instant #FestBest!
 Read on to see how to make this fun natural hairstyle in minutes.

 What are Bantu Knots?

-Bantu knots are traditionally an African style worn by African women of certain cultural groups, but, today they’re worn by woman of all backgrounds with different hair types.
+Bantu knots are traditionally an African style worn by African women of certain cultural groups, but, today they’re worn by women of all backgrounds with different hair types.
 Despite the word ‘knot’ being in the style name, it’s actually not a knot at all!
 Bantu knots are coiled buns pinned to your head.
 To create these buns, all you have to do is coil each section of hair and then wrap it around into a bun form.
-There’s a lot of personal choice that can be put into these styles as the knot size and amount is totally up to you!
+There are a lot of personal choices that can be put into these styles as the knot size and amount is totally up to you!
 Bantu knots are particularly great for natural hair because it serves as a great protective style, it’s trendy and doesn’t require heat styling or the use of a ton of products.